OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 **Rule:** If the Series title appears in more than one language, choose the same language as the Title proper for the Series title.
-If the resource being cataloged has Series titles in two or more languages, record all Parallel titles of series deemed necessary.
+If the resource being cataloged has Series titles in two or more languages, transcribe all Parallel titles of series deemed necessary.
 Optionally, add a note describing the languages of the recorded Parallel titles of series in the order that they appear.